 Note: Typically, an Ubuntu server is available in under two minutes.

-7. If you generated a new key in the previous section, click Add a new Public SSH Key and paste the id_rsa.pub contents to add a new key.
-If you have a key saved on the portal, type in the saved key name and select it from the list.
+7. If you generated a new key in the previous section, click Add a new Public SSH Key and paste the id_rsa.pub contents.
+If you have a key saved in the BMC portal, type in the saved key name and select it from the list.

-9. Type the hostname to locate your BMC instance and click the name to see server details.
+11. Locate your BMC instance on the server list and click the name to see instance details.
 The server is ready when the status displays as Powered On.

-The assigned public IP addresses are in the Networking section on the Server Details page.
+View the assigned IPs column in the Network & IP Settings tab on the Server Details page.

-Use one of the addresses for the next step.
+Use a public IP address for the next step.

 ssh [email protected]<your public IP>